Edit on GitHub

 Comparing plots

 When you run experiments or otherwise update the data in the plots files, those updates will be automatically reflected in your visualizations.
-To compare between experiments or Git revisions, you can use dvc plots diff, dvc exp show --pcp, or the plots dashboard from the VS Code Extension.
+To compare between experiments or Git revisions, you can use dvc plots diff, the plots dashboard from the VS Code Extension, or DVC Studio to share with others.

 plots compare vs code